 Jay is a leader in the Canadian professional dance community with management experience in Toronto, Vancouver, Montreal, and Winnipeg.
 Jay has a history of leading companies to new levels of success financially and organizationally.
 His expertise extends to strategic planning, programming, human resources, touring, board development, financial management, marketing and PR, government relations, design and production.
 He has worked as Executive Director of Ballet BC, Coleman Lemieux & Compagnie (CLC), as directeur général at BJM Les Ballets Jazz de Montréal, Managing Director of Toronto Dance Theatre, and as a manager for many dance organizations across Canada.
 Jay continues to work with CLC, independent dance artists, and as producer for theatre artist Tomson Highway.

 Prior to entering his role as Marketing & Sales Manager for DCD, Michael worked as the director of Sales, Marketing & Circulation at The Dance Current magazine.
 Also an accomplished graphic designer Michael maintains DCD's website and has laid-out 5 books for Dance Collection Danse Press/Presse.
-Through his design company Believe It Design Works and his private sector work with Pipeline Communications, Michael has developed creative solutions for Theatre Direct, The Canada Council for the Arts, The Heart & Stroke Foundation, Labatt's Brewery, Canadian Tire and Canadian Contemporary Dance Theatre.
+Through his design company Talented MR. and his private sector work with Pipeline Communications, Michael has developed creative solutions for Theatre Direct, The Canada Council for the Arts, The Heart & Stroke Foundation, Labatt's Brewery, Canadian Tire and Canadian Contemporary Dance Theatre.

 MIRIAM AND LAWRENCE ADAMS